mkfs.btrfs

 Before mounting a multiple device filesystem, the kernel module must know the association of the block devices that are attached to the filesystem UUID.

-The same command can be used to trigger the device scanning if the btrfs kernel module is reloaded (naturally all previous information about the device reg
+The same command can be used to trigger the device scanning if the btrfs kernel module is reloaded (naturally all previous information about the device registration is lost).

 Another possibility is to use the mount options device to specify the list of devices to scan at the time of mount.